Coherence of Augmented Iwasawa Algebras: Coherent rings

 \subsection{Extensions of coherent rings}

 It will be important to us to be able to transfer the property of coherence when extending a ring in some fashion.
+The following was proved by Harris in Corollary 1.2 of \jcite{Har66}.

+\begin{jlem} \h Let $R$ be a left coherent ring, and $\phi: R \rightarrow S$ be a ring homomorphism such that $S$ is finitely-presented as a left $R$-module.
+Then $S$ is a left coherent ring.\\ \end{jlem}

-For example, any quotient of a Noetherian ring is Noetherian, and an analogue of this result holds for coherent rings.
-This was proved by Harris in Theorem 2 of \jref{Har67}.
+One consequence of this lemma is an analogue, for coherent rings, of the fact that any quotient of a Noetherian ring is Noetherian.
+See Theorem 2 of \jcite{Har67}.

 \begin{jlem} \h Let $R$ be a left coherent ring, $I \subseteq R$ be a two-sided ideal.
 Suppose that $I$ is finitely-generated as a left ideal.
 Then the ring $R/I$ is left coherent.\\ \end{jlem}